getify/You-Dont-Know-JS/types & grammar/ch4.md

 **Note:** Similar caveats for `-0` and `NaN` apply here as they did in the `==` algorithm discussed earlier.

-However, if both values are `string`s for the `<` comparison, simple lexographic comparison on the characters is performed:
+However, if both values are `string`s for the `<` comparison, simple lexicographic (natural alphabetic) comparison on the characters is performed:

 ```js
 var a = [ "42" ];